Does Sand Help With Soil Drainage?

 Is Sand Better Than Dirt For Drainage?

-When it comes to sand or dirt having better drainage, sand takes the crown.
+Sand has better drainage than dirt.
 That said, sand drains water almost too well, which is why we recommend mixing it with dirt for gardening.

 Hoffman Organic Cactus and Succulent Mixed Potting Soil

-This pre-mixed potting soil has sand, moss, peat, perlite, and limestone is 100% organic, and comes in a ten-quart bag.
+This pre-mixed potting soil, which contains sand, moss, peat, perlite, and limestone, is 100% organic and comes in a ten-quart bag.

 How Can I Make My Soil Drain Better?